nitureddy/Selenium_scripts/ReadMe.md

 ## Components of the Framework
 Pojo: Pojos are used in Serialization and Deserialization with the help Gson library!
-2.9
+2.9 Rest Assured:  Testing API Requests
+TestNG: Control the test execution
+OpenCSV: Read Test Data from CSV file
+		:Keep the testData Files in the testData Folder
 ## Dependencies

 All the dependencies are added inside pom.xml